Looking for a great way to help your baby develop new skills? Baby sensory bags are a great tool and so easy to make.

 How to Make A Sensory Bag

 Making baby sensory bags is easy!
-You’ll need a sturdy gallon-sized freezer bag, some sort of thick liquid to fill the bag if needed, and small items for your baby to touch and look at.
+You’ll need a sturdy gallon-sized freezer bag or a secure bottle, some sort of thick liquid to fill the bag if needed, and small items for your baby to touch and look at.
 (Feel free to use two freezer bags if you want extra peace of mind!)

-There are so many combinations for baby sensory bags!
+There are so many combinations for baby sensory bags and bottles!
 The whole idea behind them is that you create a very different sensation depending on what items you put inside of it.
 So have fun trying out different combinations!

 “Background Substance” Ideas:

 - Shredded paper

 - Baby oil